 If you are not planning any more children, you can make a nappy decision based purely on your current situation, without building in allowances for other future children.
 Bear in mind that good quality nappies and wraps can easily be sold second hand once you have finished with them.

 Having a Supportive Partner

-Having a supportive partner is a major plus in making your chosen nappies work for you, because you will not feel under pressure to avoid "I told you so" comments.
-A partner who is "reasonably supportive" or "willing to be convinced" is already part way there, and is likely to become very enthusiastic about real nappies once he has seen them in action.
-However, if your partner is against using real nappies, it is particularly important to get this decision right.
-It may be worthwhile to try and find out the reasons why your partner is not in favour of this decision, if you do not know already.
+Having a supportive partner is a major plus in making your chosen nappies work for you, because you will not feel under pressure to avoid 'I told you so' comments.
+A partner who is reasonably supportive or willing to be convinced is already part way there, and is likely to become very enthusiastic about cloth nappies once they have seen them in action.
+However, if your partner is against using cloth nappies, it is particularly important to get this decision right.
+It may be worthwhile to try and find out the reasons why your partner is not in favour of this decision, if you don't know already.
 It is usually one of the following:

 Fear of wasting money

 If you have (as many of us do!) a bit of a reputation for spending a lot of money on something which then does not get used, your partner may well think that cloth nappies are likely to be an expensive waste of money at a time when money is probably going to be tighter than usual for a few months at least.
 However, you can get a trial set of nappies to try them for a few weeks before investing in the rest.
 In the unlikely event of you not getting on with them, you would be able to sell them very easily for at least half their initial cost - the amount that they have cost would be no more than you have saved on disposables in that period anyway.

 Horror stories about terries